mosscoder/paint2train/README.md

     and neighborhood summary stats layers
   - Reduce n layers from pre-processing step into 3 layers, using [UMAP dimension reduction methods](https://github.com/jlmelville/uwot)
-  - Shiny app to rapidly label pixels based on dissimilarity thresholds (in UMAP space) to clicked points (labels are saved as .tifs as you work; [demo of app here](https://mpgranch.shinyapps.io/paint2train_sandbox/))
+  - Run a local Shiny app to rapidly label pixels based on dissimilarity thresholds (in UMAP space) to clicked points (labels are saved as .tifs as you work; [demo of app here](https://mpgranch.shinyapps.io/paint2train_sandbox/))

 ## Installation